Taturevich/.net-lab-process.students/README.md

 - Do not write comments in any language but English.

 ## Repository structure
-The repository structure is very essential to the project.
-Please think about your folders and files names carefully.
+The repository structure is essential for the project.
+Please think about your folder and file names carefully.
 Don't name your folders like `111` or `test`, `delete312` etc.
 Please add [gitignore](https://github.com/github/gitignore/blob/master/VisualStudio.gitignore) to your repository (if it doesn't exists already).

 ### Repository structure example